n7800/IAMP/README.md

 This collection of source files does not include the following (non-exhaustive) list of items that are be required for the build scripts above to succeed:

-o 7-Zip: Used to compress/extract files.
+* 7-Zip: Used to compress/extract files.
 Typically named miax.lib.
+Available
-Available in multiple platform and architecture specific instances which run natively.
+in multiple platform and architecture specific instances which run natively.

-o Self-Extractors: Used to package compressed and web based setups.
+* Self-Extractors: Used to package compressed and web based setups.
 Typically named dependentx(.exe) for the GUI version and dependenty for the console version.
 Not required for macOS, which does not make use of any self-extractor but creates DMG files with Apple native compression instead, while retaining single file and web build capabilities as on other platforms.

-o Setup Project for InstallAware Multi Platform: Used to package the product itself.
+* Setup Project for InstallAware Multi Platform: Used to package the product itself.

-o Creative Assets: Setup themes, sample projects, template installations, etc.
+* Creative Assets: Setup themes, sample projects, template installations, etc.

-o Code Signing Certificates: macOS Notarization and Windows Authenticode.
+* Code Signing Certificates: macOS Notarization and Windows Authenticode.

 The Quick Start Wizard in the IDE will successfully create a fully fleshed out setup project for you, even in the absence of (the sources of) the above